pato7mx/Credit-Card-Risk-Analysis-Machine-Learning/README.md

 Our label will be:

 At leats 2 categories, "good" or "bad" candidate for the credit card.
 Using Kmeans we can differenciate the applications into one of this two groups.
 We will determine the natural means that the data set has to find a good relation.

+## Database

+A database with tables for use in the project was generated in AWS-RDS Server.

+Database info:
+- Name: dbproject
+- Endpoint and port (link): dbproject.cprghtxfxmsc.us-east-1.rds.amazonaws.com

+Password in ignored config.py